How to Write a Vacation Request Email (+ Tips & Examples)

 • Press Submit.

-Your supervisor will instantly get an email to approve your vacation request.
+As a supervisor, you’ll instantly get an email to approve their vacation request.

 Requesting time off in Clockify

-You’ll receive a notification with the details as soon as your manager decides whether to approve your time off request.
+Additionally, an employee will receive a notification with the details as soon as their manager decides whether to approve their time off request.

-This way, you and your company save a lot of back-and-forth spent on sending emails.
-Moreover, the Time off feature in Clockify allows you to have all your used and unused vacation days in one place.
+This way, everyone can save a lot of back-and-forth spent on sending emails.
+Moreover, the time-off feature in Clockify keeps the workers’ used and unused vacation days in one place.

 StefanVeljkovic